quinndupont/SybilGovernance/README.md

 Example of graph visualization of clustered graph with predicted sybils:
 ![predicted sybils](https://github.com/quinndupont/SybilGovernance/blob/main/185000_clustered_graph.png?raw=true)

 ## Risks and Disclosures

 The foundational research is already complete and the primary methods have been developed.
 Due to the complex, inductive nature of this research, the experimental results may not validate and the method may prove ultimately unsuccessful in practical settings.

 Quinn DuPont’s public financial disclosure regarding crypto is available here: http://iqdupont.com (no investment in crypto).

+# Thanks and Acknowledgements
+We would like to thank [Donncha Kavanagah](https://people.ucd.ie/donncha.kavanagh) (UCD) for early feedback and [Covalent](https://www.covalenthq.com/) for sponsorship.